 - Download a map/navigation app to your phone

 Tips for single men in Pattaya

-If you’re a single man making your first trip to Pattaya, to enjoy the nightlife, the bar scene and the girls, here’s some handy first time in Pattaya tips for men.
+If you’re a single man making your first trip to Pattaya to enjoy the nightlife, the bar scene, and the girls, here are some handy first time in Pattaya tips for men.